All posts by happyholistichealth

 Life races on.

-In times past there was far more awareness about marking the important times of our lives.
-Families and communities lived a slower, more measured life and were able to recognize and acknowledge the passing of time more easily.
+In times past there was far more awareness about marking the important times in our lives.
+Families and communities lived a slower, more measured life and were able to recognise and acknowledge the passing of time more easily.
 They would gather for birthdays, religious celebrations, housewarmings, engagements and marriages.
 In many indigenous societies they would also mark the passing of the seasons and the lunar calendar.
-But today many of these occasions for celebration have disappeared, while other celebrations are done in a way that may not hold the same meaning or have a significant effect on the person.
-We have all stopped pausing to take stock of our life.

 Making the effort to stop and mark points in our life forces us to take the time to look at where we have been and how far we have come since the last time we examined our life.

-We have just celebrated a 21st birthday in our family and I insisted (of course) that we hold a party for close friends and family.
-My son was very reluctant and in fact resistant.
-But partway through the night he told me how glad he was that I had forced him have the event.
-I have watched with joy as through the week since the party his reflections have allowed a wonderful self-appreciation to blossom, and he is bubbling with plans for the next few months.
+Through the week since the celebration I have watched with joy as his reflections have allowed a wonderful self-appreciation to blossom, and he is bubbling with plans for the next few months.
 I am sure that without marking this significant occasion he would have drifted on through the year, and perhaps his life, without this exuberance about himself and the possibilities that life offers him.

 My life has been a tapestry